-All works are confined to the A82 carriageway and are restricted to like-for-like replacement of the road surfacing material.
-No earthworks are expected as part of these works and as such The following measures will be applied to on site:
+The scheme is not located within a GCRS or a geologically designated SSSI.
+All works are confined to the A87 carriageway and are restricted to like-for-like replacement of the road surfacing material.
+No earthworks are expected as part of these works and as such no change to local soils or geological features predicted.
+The following measures will be applied to on site:

-- The parking of machinery/personnel and storage of equipment on road verges will be minimised as far as is reasonably practicable. - Upon completion of the works, any damage to the local landscape (i.e. damage to grass verges) will be reinstated as much as is practicable. - Mitigation measures to prevent contamination of soils through loss of containment will be strictly adhered to. - The extent of exposed soil/material and duration of exposure will be kept to the minimum required for the works.
+- The parking of machinery/personnel and storage of equipment on road verges will be minimised as far as is reasonably practicable. - Upon completion of the works, any damage to the local landscape (i.e. damage to grass verges) will be reinstated as much as is practicable. - Mitigation measures to prevent contamination of soils through loss of containment will be strictly adhered to.